open-sauced/intro/docs/i18n-guidelines.md

 # 🌐 i18n Guidelines

 Welcome to our i18n Guidelines!
-We appreciate your interest in translating our courses.
+Thank you for being so interested in translating our courses.

 ## Translations